 Your eligibility for financial aid is determined by completing the FAFSA.

 Yes.
 The application is free and some sources of aid (unsubsidized Stafford loan and some types of scholarships) are available regardless of need.

-Your dependency status is determined based on your answers to questions 48-60 on the FAFSA.
+Your dependency status is determined based on your answers to dependency questions on the FAFSA.
 If you answer yes to any one of these questions, you may be considered an independent student.
 If you answer no to all of these questions, you are considered dependent and be required to supply parent information.

 No. Students do not have to be admitted to Hopkinsville Community College in order to complete the FAFSA.

 The FAFSA is signed by using your FSA ID number assigned to you by the Department of Education.
 Once you have your FSA ID, return to the FAFSA website and electronically sign your FAFSA.
 Parents must sign the FAFSA of dependent students using the same process with their own FSA ID number.

 Go to the FAFSA website and click on "Add or delete a school code" under "FAFSA Follow-up".
 Use your U.S. Department of Education FSA ID to submit a new school code.
 The school code for Hopkinsville Community College is 001994.

 If you apply online, your application will be processed in 10-14 days.
 You will receive a Student Aid Report (SAR) via the e-mail account you provided on your financial aid application stating your eligibility to receive financial aid.
 If you apply by mail, it will take about four weeks.
 Unless any problems arise, you will get a Student Aid Report in the mail stating if you are eligible to receive financial aid for the year.
 Please review your SAR carefully to check for errors or other required documentation needed to complete your financial aid process.

 Students receive their Pell grant award based on the number of credits hours taken each semester.
 Students in less than 12 credit hours per semester will receive a reduced amount of Pell grant.